GrootmanSgo/TechVibe/README.md

 # TechVibe
-this si a beginner  e-commerce website
+this is a beginner  e-commerce website